swapnilsparsh/Rescue/README.md

 </ol>

 ## Installation
+1. Star the Repo 🌟 and this will keep me motivated.

-1. Install django and requests
+2. Install django and requests
 ```sh
 pip install -r requirements.txt
 ```

-2. Run the website by following command in the terminal
+3. Run the website by following command in the terminal
 ```sh
 python manage.py runserver
 ```